frymatic/frymatic.github.io/index.md

 ![headshot](https://i.imgur.com/MaRaAhW.png)

-I'm work as a full stack developer, Python being my core focus.
+I'm working as a full stack developer with Python being my core focus.
 ![stack](https://i.imgur.com/YsX0q6x.png)
 This is the stack at [American River Gold](www.americanrivergold.com) where I am contributing as a Software Engineer.